-- Provides substance prevention, intervention and consultant services to students, parents and staff. - Assists in identifying possible research-based prevention programs and presentations. - Screens students who have violated CMS alcohol, tobacco and other drug policies and follows up with parents. - Consults with parents and staff. - Provides individual counseling and support groups for students based on availability regarding substance use/abuse issues. - Consults with intervention teams comprised of administrators, teachers and student services personnel who meet regularly to discuss students' needs and to provide support services based on availability. - Offers training for parents and staff.
+- Provides substance prevention, intervention and consultant services to students, parents and staff. - Assists in identifying possible research-based or evidence-based prevention programs and presentations. - Screens students who have violated CMS alcohol and drug policies and follows up with parents. - Consults with parents and staff. - Provides individual counseling and support groups for students based on availability regarding substance use/abuse issues. - Offers training for parents and staff.